girl4tech/spanishColorsMemoryGame/README.md

 I gained some decent CSS practice by completing this exercise.

 ## Examples:
-Take a look at other examples that I have in my own portfolio:
+Take a look at other examples in my portfolio:

 **Caesar Cipher Shift Encoder:** https://github.com/karina001/ceasarCipher